Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Who has time to sit at a seminar?
 While some people may find the idea enticing, the reality is that it’s not always feasible or practical to expect your target audience to show up for one.

-However, webinars allow both real-time and in demand content to be available for people when they have the time to do so.
+However, webinars allow both real-time and on-demand content to be available for people when they have the time to do so.
 They also allow you to build a bigger audience, since you can get guests from around the world to sign up for it.

 Webinars also provide you with a faster way of becoming an authority within your industry.
 As long as you’re providing insightful, useful, well-researched content, people will find value in what you’re offering and see you as a trustworthy source of information.

-If you prefer an interactive format, you can provide live chat for users to submit questions, which you can answer in real time.
-You can also include a Q&A session at the end, where you can provide additional answers and gain insights as to what your prospects want to know and need resolved.
+If you prefer an interactive format, you can provide live chat for users to submit questions, which you can answer live.
+You can also include a Q&A session at the end, where you can provide additional answers and gain insights as to what your prospects want to know (and may need help resolving).

 Ebooks